Anjo Yllana

-Andrés José Salvador Garchitorena Yllana Jr. (born April 24, 1968), known professionally as Anjo Yllana, is a Filipino actor-comedian, television host and politician.
-He is one of the hosts from Eat Bulaga! from 1998 to 2020.
+Andres Jose Salvador "Anjo" Garchitorena Yllana Jr. (born April 24, 1968) is a Filipino actor-comedian, television host and politician.
+He was one of the hosts of Eat Bulaga! from 1998 to 2020.

 Career

 Yllana started in show business in 1984 with talent manager the late Douglas Quijano.
 He then auditioned for the teen TV variety show That's Entertainment after attempting a career as a professional basketball player.
 He started with support roles in both comedy and drama.
 He was nominated by different award-giving bodies as Best Supporting Actor in the movie Itanong Mo sa Buwan, starring opposite Jaclyn Jose and directed by Chito S. Roño.

 His turning point in show business came in 1991, when he was given the role of Dino Tengco, the mentally disabled son of the crazy politician couple Barbara and Anding Tengco in the ABS-CBN satirical sitcom Abangan Ang Susunod Na Kabanata.
 He was awarded Best Comedy Actor by Star Awards in 1992 for his efforts.
 He was subsequently launched as a solo comedian and had several successful comedy films to his name, among them Dino, Abangan ang Susunod Na... (his launching movie), Pempe ni Sara at Pen (with Kris Aquino and Vandolph) and Milyonaryong Mini (with John Estrada and Sheryl Cruz).
 He also became part of the sitcoms Ober da Bakod (GMA Network) and Palibhasa Lalake (ABS-CBN).
 His stint in the latter sitcom cost him his role in Ober da Bakod after he decided to become an exclusive ABS-CBN talent.